-- 1. Establish a classification system for BRI projects.
-Focus on their impact on environmental pollution, climate change, and biodiversity conservation, and further specify the lists of positive and negative projects with technical guidelines and details provided. - Explore the environmental risk assessment for BRI key industries in line with the environmental requirements of the host country, as well as with Chinese and international best practices.
-Guidance and provision of EIA criteria, requirements and tools for key BRI industries to conduct EIA is needed, as well as capacity building to relevant stakeholders - System during the whole lifecycle of the project and apply measurable environmental governance measures.
+- 2. Explore the environmental risk assessment for BRI key industries in line with the environmental requirements of the host country, as well as with Chinese and international best practices.
+Guidance and provision of EIA criteria, requirements and tools for key BRI industries to conduct EIA is needed, as well as capacity building to relevant stakeholders - 3.
+Establish the mechanism for rigorous supervision and an Environment and Social Management System during the whole lifecycle of the project and apply measurable environmental governance measures.
 Guide and provide capacity building to project investors and implementers to pursue greener overseas investment with improved ESMS policy, evaluation, management and reporting.
 Encourage investors to reduce potential environmental risks informed by the project classification and through a grievance redress mechanism that enables responding to environmental complaints in a timely and transparent manner. - 4.
 Establish a sound incentive and punishment mechanism to guide financial institutions for differentiated management of projects, according to environmental risks and impacts.
 Encourage financial institutions, investors, project implementors, and government agencies to shift investment to green by classifying BRI project based on their environmental impact, and applying the appropriate lifecycle management featuring differentiated decision-making, risk evaluation, financing, performance review, and disclosure for projects on positive and negative lists. - 5.
 Support piloting and promote application of the Green Development Guidance for Belt and Road Initiative (BRI) Projects.
 Considering the contexts of BRI countries, a classification system and project lists adapted to local resources, environment, and socioeconomic conditions should be developed as a reference for the host government; and local demonstrations of application should be promoted to encourage and facilitate its extension into more Belt and Road countries.